 A notable predilection for palm and soles is characteristic of monkey pox

-The skin manifestation depends on vaccination status, age, nutritional status,
+The skin manifestation depends on vaccination, age, nutrition,

-associated HIV status.
+and associated HIV status.
 Monkeypox primarily manifests in populations where there is often a high background prevalence of malnutrition, parasitic infections, and other significant heath-compromising conditions, any of which could impact the prognosis of a patient with MPX.